antoniobarbalau/antoniobarbalau.github.io/commonplace/kernel.md

 6. Living by vow - Shohaku Okumura
 7. Plato - Complete works -- Maybe starting with Euthyphro, Apology, Crito, Phaedo, Meno, Lysis, Charmides, Laches, Alcibaldes, Symposium
 8. Dialectic and Dialogue: Plato's Practice of Philosophical Inquiry - Francisco Gonzalez

+## Summary

+If I were to summarize everything I wrote here, it would be an adaptation of Kodo Sawaki's message to Taisen Deshimaru: "Life is full of suffering, and we make it worse with our foolishness, nevertheless, love humanity with all your heart."
+Similar to Viktor Frankl, I believe that amid all this suffering, we can engage in acts of caring that can bring meaning to our life and make life worth living.
+So when suffering occurs, we just continue our practice.